SFTtech/openage/doc/nyan/api_reference/reference_resistance.md

 Note that you cannot use this resistance object directly and have to choose one of the specializations `TimeRelativeProgressDecrease` or `TimeRelativeProgressIncrease`.

 **type**
-Effects of type `Effect.ContinuousEffect.TimeRelativeProgressChange` are matched to this resistance if they store the same `ProgressType` object in their `type` member.
+Effects of type `effect.continuous.time_relative_progress.TimeRelativeProgressChange` are matched to this resistance if they store the same `ProgressType` object in their `type` member.
 Otherwise, the effect will not be applied.

 ## resistance.continuous.time_relative_progress.type.TimeRelativeProgressDecrease